HealthSamurai/bxb/README.md

 ### Parametrized transformation

-generalizing basic transformation transormation can map set of path/value pairs into set of path/value pairs
+generalizing basic transformation transormation can describe a set of transformations

 One of special case is parametrized path's.
 For example